Practical elegance best describes the extensive remodel of this Edmonds home overlooking Puget Sound and the Olympic mountains.

 Take a tour through the Design/Build process that puts you in the director’s chair from the concept through the final decisions.

-Integrated with the existing roof is a new deck surface designed to enjoy morning tea.
+Integrated with the existing roof is a new deck surface designed for enjoying morning tea.

 Lighter and brighter with improved storage and functionality.